-There is no shortage of streaming services available, and yet, Warner Media still wants to launch a new one some time next spring.
+(Pocket-lint) - There is no shortage of streaming services available, and yet still, Warner Media is launching one called HBO Max.

-Also, HBO Max won't require a cable login like HBO Go, and it won't be as cheap as HBO Now.
-Here's what you need to know about it.
+In a nutshell, unlike HBO Go, HBO Max doesn't require a cable login, and it's the same price as HBO Now.
+Here's what you need to know.

 HBO Max: Price